blueripple/blueripple-research/br-2021-NewMaps/posts/PA_Congressional/inputs/post_intro.md

 data to help Dem donors identify races that we think deserve support for “offense” or “defense”.

-In this post, we’re focusing on North Carolina.
+In this post, we’re focusing on Pennsylvania.
 Here’s what we’ll cover:

 1. Dem-lean by district in PA: our demographic model vs. historical data
 2. Districts worthy of Dem donor support